WoutCherlet/InstSegPreprocess/readme.md

-# Instance segmentation benchmark data
+# Instance segmentation benchmark data preprocessing

 ## Description

+All preprocessing code for benchmark dataset for instance segmentation.
+Some of the common preprocessing steps for this data include:
+- visualization of understory and trees
+- overlapping of trees back onto original tiles
+- reclassifying tree points using nearest neighbour/distance based classification
+- test/val/train/split
+- preparing manual segmentation

-4 sites:
+4 sites are used:
 - Litchfield, AUS
 - Wytham, UK
 - Offenthal, GER